burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
 The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API itself.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
 Creating extra software layers, especially in the form of interpreters, is a suboptimal decision if speed or memory matters.

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
-In fact, you do not even have enough tools to precisely handle just the usual *virtual memory* in your process.
+You do not even have enough tools to precisely handle just the usual *virtual memory* in your process.

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
 It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but implementation is suboptimal.

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

 7. Uncontrollable memory allocations in a program that should execute and live in OS for a long time and during runtime require extra memory allocation - which may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
-And these uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.
+These uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.

 8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
 The elimination of the compiler stage will make such optimizations literally impossible.